Wedge: History

 Wedges have existed for thousands of years.
 They were first made of simple stone.
-Perhaps the first example of a wedge is the hand axe (see also biface and Olorgesailie), which is made by chipping stone, generally flint, to form a bifacial edge, or wedge.
+Perhaps the first example of a wedge is the hand axe (see also Olorgesailie), which is made by chipping stone, generally flint, to form a bifacial edge, or wedge.
 A wedge is a simple machine that transforms lateral force and movement of the tool into a transverse splitting force and movement of the workpiece.
 The available power is limited by the effort of the person using the tool, but because power is the product of force and movement, the wedge amplifies the force by reducing the movement.
 This amplification, or mechanical advantage is the ratio of the input speed to output speed.
-For a wedge this is given by 1/tanα, where α is the tip angle.
+For a wedge, this is given by 1/tanα, where α is the tip angle.
 The faces of a wedge are modeled as straight lines to form a sliding or prismatic joint.

-The origin of the wedge is not known.
+The origin of the wedge is unknown.
 In ancient Egyptian quarries, bronze wedges were used to break away blocks of stone used in construction.
-Wooden wedges that swelled after being saturated with water, were also used.
+Wooden wedges that swelled after being saturated with water were also used.
 Some indigenous peoples of the Americas used antler wedges for splitting and working wood to make canoes, dwellings and other objects.